AI-READI/ai-readi-dataset-notebooks/README.md

 ## Inputs and Outputs

 The input of the notebooks are the data files from the AI-READI dataset associated with that notebook.
-Download the AI-READI dataset from [FAIRhub](https://doi.org/10.60775/fairhub.1) and add the dataset in an `input` folder created at the root level of this repo.
+Download the AI-READI dataset from [FAIRhub](https://doi.org/10.60775/fairhub.1) before running the notebooks.

 ## Issues and Feedback